Salkantay Mountain Boutique Lodges

 It was a perfect trip in every possible way.
 Your partnership with Mountain Lodge is genius!
 The opportunity to avoid the hordes of people who hike the Inca Trail at the same time exploring the magnificent Vilcabamba Range and in the shadow of Salkantay and Humantay Peaks is precious!!
 We bonded as a group, we were inspired and cared for by David and we were well fed and instructed by the staff of mountain lodges!
-All in all, a trip of a life time.
-Thank you.
+All in all, a trip of a lifetime.

 Our six day trek leads us through remote river valleys and over a 15,000 ft pass to our final destination, Machu Picchu, the lost city of the Incas and one of the New 7 Wonders of the Ancient World.
 As we cross these different eco systems we meet the indigenous people and explore their unique way of life.
 Our route traverses the snow covered Cordillera Vilcabamba Range and we walk beneath its highest mountain, Mt Salkantay (20,600ft) the 2nd most sacred mountain in Inca mythology.

 Besides the Peruvian people and the incredible views, our trek is exceptional because we dine and sleep in luxury lodges along the entire route.
 Three of the four lodges accommodate only 12 people, all lodges have incredible views and we have the hot tubs and chefs to ourselves.

 Alpine Ascents also adds a 2nd day to visit the legendary ruins of Macchu Picchu.
 Not only does this allow us two full days but since most groups only have a day, it gives us the afternoon of the first day to explore the area in an uncrowded environment.